trhys/Recipe-Repo-2/README.md

 - SECRET= this is what the auth package will use to validate tokens. keep it secret. keep it safe.
 - JWT_DUR= this sets the expiry on authorization tokens. it is in seconds (```3600``` = 1 hour)
 - APP_DIR= root path for the frontend. probably doesn't need changed but I won't tell you no
+- ADMIN_DIR= path to the admin folder in /app.
+Separate from the base fileserver
 - S3_BUCKET= your s3 bucket for image file storage. you'll need to get this from AWS
 - S3_REGION= your s3 region for your bucket
 - S3_CDN= the cdn url from AWS if it's set up